7 Positive Responses to Non-Cyclist Complaints and Questions

 “I don’t understand why you’re all dressed like you’re about to enter the Tour de France.”

-People can ride bicycles around town or to the coffee shop in jeans and t-shirt, but for longer and more strenuous rides, the clothing you’re referring to is more comfortable, keeps us warm/dry/cool depending on the weather, and yes, it’s faster because it doesn’t flap in the wind as much.
+People can ride bicycles around town or to the coffee shop in jeans and t-shirts, but for longer and more strenuous rides, the clothing you’re referring to is more comfortable, keeps us warm/dry/cool depending on the weather, and yes, it’s faster because it doesn’t flap in the wind as much.
 If I were to ride 8, 10, or 15 hours per week without cycling-specific clothing, I’d have rashes and sores all over my body from the moisture and pressure and chafing.

 “If you want to be respected on the road, why don’t you follow traffic laws like everyone else?
 I always see cyclists running stop signs and riding out in the middle of the lane.”